American Forts: East

 (1736 - 1748), Darien

-The town of New Inverness was founded by Scot settlers in 1736.
+The town of New Inverness was founded by Scots settlers in 1736.
 A large fortification with two bastions and two half-bastions, armed with four guns, originally named Fort at New Inverness, was built to protect the town from the Spanish.
-A marker is located at Broad and Walton Streets at the Darien River bridge.
+A marker is located at Broad and Walton Streets at the Altamaha River bridge.
+Tabby foundations nearby are said to be the remains of one of the fort's half-bastions.

 A temporary Patriot fort was located here in 1776.